Eddie Rosario Player Props: Braves vs. Phillies

-The Atlanta Braves, including Eddie Rosario (.378 batting average in his past 10 games), battle starter Aaron Nola and the Philadelphia Phillies at Citizens Bank Park, Wednesday at 6:40 PM ET.
+On Thursday, Eddie Rosario (.811 slugging percentage in past 10 games, including five home runs) and the Atlanta Braves face the Philadelphia Phillies, whose starting pitcher will be Aaron Nola.
+First pitch is at 1:05 PM ET.

-In his most recent appearance, he reached base in both of his plate appearances against the Phillies.
+He reached base in both of his plate appearances in his most recent appearance against the Phillies.

 Eddie Rosario Game Info & Props vs. the Phillies